JeromeyDynamics/JeromeyDynamics/README.md

 ## About Me

 Based in Metuchen, NJ, I'm an aspiring developer, and I'm studying to become a robotics engineer.
 I'm the electrical lead/unofficial programming co-lead of Metuchen Momentum, my local FRC team.
 I love making robots, apps, games, websites, and simulations!
 I would love to work on projects with others and if you're interested in working with me, contact me at my Gmail.
+My repos are the very best of my projects that you can reach out and talk to me about.

 ## Skills & Technologies